ernesto-elsaesser/dotfiles/README.md

 - [bashrc](bashrc) should be sourced from `~/.bashrc`
 - [vimrc](vimrc) is loaded via the `vim` alias in bashrc
   - [gitsigns.vim](gitsigns.vim) contains code to show git diffs via vim signs
-- [RULES.md](RULES.md) should be used as global context for coding agents
+- [RULES.md](RULES.md) contains general instructions for coding agents
-- [keymap](keymap) contains scripts to remap keyboard and mouse buttons
+- [keymap/](keymap/) contains scripts to remap keyboard and mouse buttons

 The `vimrc` contains mappings for German umlaut keys, intended for German keyboard layouts.